 The problem with low pricing

 When you price your services low, you cheapen your services.
 Potential clients are led to believe you’re cheaper because your services aren’t as good as those who are more expensive.
 Ultimately you’ll run the very real risk of being judged on price alone – chosen on cost, rather than the value of your services and the personality of your brand.

 Key question: What about photographer newbies?

 You’re the fresh-faced photographer – the new kid on the block.
 You need experience and projects for a portfolio that will eventually sell your service itself.
 These first few projects will be a learning curve, perhaps a steep one.
 During this time of learning, it’s OK to charge lower fees than what you will in the future – but it’s also critical to explain why you’re charging a smaller fee and how invaluable their feedback will be in terms of the client experience.
-Make it clear that this, in no way, devalues your service – and that your skills (and ultimately their photos) aren’t inferior when placed next to a photographer who’s decades into their career.

 Supply, demand and being willing to adjust

 There are no hard and fast rules as to the right way to price – so experiment – react to supply and demand, push your prices steadily up if you’re booked out from month to month, or try various offers if it seems that you’re not penciling in enough clients.
-Pricing correctly can be a struggle, and it can be tempting to de-value yourself – just remember to understand your worth and re-evaluate your target market if you believe that the budgets aren’t there for the quality of product you supply.
+Pricing correctly can be a struggle, and it can be tempting to de-value yourself – just remember to understand your worth and re-evaluate your target market if you believe that the budgets aren’t there for the quality of service you offer.